campbel/easy-gpt3/README.md

 I enjoy painting and sculpting.
 ```

-For more information, refer to the [OpenAI completions API documentation](https://beta.openai.com/docs/api-reference/completions).
+For more information, please refer to the [OpenAI completions API documentation](https://beta.openai.com/docs/api-reference/completions).

 ## Examples